-20.1 Heads of Service are to name contract managers for all new contracts entered into within their service.
+20.1 Heads of ServiceChief Officers are to name contract managers for all new contracts entered into within their service.
 All contracts must have a named council contract manager for the entirety of the contract.

-20.2 Contract managers must follow the procedures set out in the council's Purchasing Guide on the Intranet.
+20.2 Contract managers must follow the procedures set out in the council's Purchasing Guide on the Intranet. have regard to the council's procurement strategy.